Kootut teokset | Samlade skrifter | Selected Works

 In that way the Spanish nation allowed itself to be seduced by the wealth of the New World, sold off its cultivated and populous homeland and, by means of what is regarded as the greatest wealth, impoverished itself.

-They reckoned their highest temporal advantage to be an abundance of gold and silver, the lack of which must then necessarily appear to one and all as26 a constraint.
+They reckoned their highest temporal advantage to be an abundance of gold and silver, the lack of which must then necessarily appear to one and all as a constraint.
 And that imagined constraint or poverty was an incentive to such emigration.

 1. The Council of State (Raad van State), the highest advisory council in the Netherlands, was established in 1531.
 In 1578, King Philip II dissolved the council.